-This section does not act as an exclusive listing of all remedies under The Trustee Act.
+This section does not contain an exhaustive listing of all remedies under The Trustee Act.
 As estate litigation is such a broad topic, this chapter attempts only to deal with the more common applications in contentious proceedings.

 Appointment of Replacement and Additional Executors; Removal of Executors a) Practical Considerations b) Procedure